 High-density Electrophysiological Recordings

-- Located in at the Institute (a short drive from the McCausland Center) are three high-density electrophysiological labs.
+- Located in the IMB (a short drive from the McCausland Center) are three high-density electrophysiological labs.
 This equipment measures event related potentials from the scalp.
 The latest portable system also allows recording simultaneously with MRI scans, allowing us to combine the fast sampling rate of ERPs with the spatial abilities of MRI.
 Users include Amit Almor, Suzanne Adlof, Melanie Palomares, John Richards and Jennifer Vendemia.

 Center for Advanced Brain Imaging

 - Located by the sea in Charleston, the CAIR also has a 3T Siemens Trio.
-Experts like Joe Helpern have developed new images techniques such as diffusion kurtosis imaging, a promising technique for detecting brain abnormalities and changes that we are agressively testing at the McCausland Center.
+Experts like Joe Helpern have developed new imaging techniques such as diffusion kurtosis imaging, a promising technique for detecting brain abnormalities and changes that we are agressively testing at the McCausland Center.